Keolite/vesoul/README.md

 # Vesoul

-Vesoul is a Symfony project built to replace an old e-commerce site owned by a French book label called [Vesoul-Edition](https://vesouledition.fr/).
+vesoul is a symfony project built to replace an old e-commerce site owned by a french book label called [vesoul-edition](https://vesouledition.fr/).

 ## Install